 indicates the status of the clique-finding algorithms at termination.
-These algorithms are described in the section "Clique" on page 46.
+These algorithms are described in the section "Clique" on page 45.
 The CLIQUE term can take one of the following values:

-ОК The algorithm terminated normally.
-INTERRUPTED The algorithm was interrupted by the user.
-TIMELIMIT The algorithm reached its execution time limit, which is specified in the MAXTIME= option in the CLIQUE statement.
-SOLUTION_LIM The algorithm reached its limit on the number of cliques found, which is specified in the MAXCLIQUES= option in the CLIQUE statement.
-ERROR The algorithm encountered an error.
+TIMELIMIT The algorithm reached its execution time limit, which is specified in the specified in the MAXCLIQUES= option in the CLIQUE statement.

+MAXTIME= option in the CLIQUE statement.